CVHub520/X-AnyLabeling/docs/en/user_guide.md

   # More configurations...
 ```

-Digit shortcut settings configured through the GUI interface will be automatically synchronized and saved to the `.xanylabelingrc` configuration file in the current user directory, and will be automatically loaded the next time the software is started.
-Similarly, if you directly modify the configuration file, the software will automatically recognize and apply these changes after restart.
+Settings made in the interface are saved to `.xanylabelingrc` and loaded at the next startup.
+Manual configuration changes also take effect after restarting the application.

-By properly configuring numeric shortcuts, you can significantly improve labeling efficiency and reduce repetitive operations, particularly suitable for scenarios that require frequent switching between different annotation types.

 ### 5.6 Group ID Manager